Idita-Walk 2014 Welcomes You! The great walking adventure begins now...!

 (Anchorage to Nome Map)

-Pictures from an October 2009 Scout Outing near Nome at Camp Bronson
+Pictures from a Scout Outing at Camp Bronson near Nome, Alaska.

 (click to view larger images)